Doing a PhD at the API

 Availability of PhD topics and funding

 PhD positions at the API (and in the Netherlands in general) are funded by research grants which are applied for and awarded to our staff.
 As such, it is not possible to join our PhD program and decide on a research topic later – you will be considered for specific PhD positions which are funded and offered by our research groups.
 It is usually not possible to obtain your own funding and use that to begin a PhD at the API, for the simple reason that we must pay our PhD research employees the full salary and benefits afforded by their position, which is usually a much greater amount than the PhD stipends offered in many countries.
 But if you are unsure and think you have an opportunity to bring your own sufficient funding, you should ask us.

 For all these reasons, we are not always able to offer positions in all of our research areas.
 Fortunately however, we are very successful at obtaining funding for our research, so topics in most research areas will be available in any given year.
-An up-to-date list can be found on the PhD Research topis page, but if you would like to know whether a specific research group will be offering a position, feel free to contact the relevant member(s) of staff (see here for the research group listings).

 A welcoming environment